-Intervention by the Commission and opening of proceedings
+Intervention by the Commission and oDpening of proceedings by the Commission

-- The Commission, acting either upon the Board's recommendation or on its own initiative after consulting the Board, may initiate proceedings in view of the possible adoption of decisions pursuant to Articles 58 and 59 in respect of the relevant conduct by the provider of the very large online platform that: - (a) is suspected of having infringed any of the provisions of this Regulation and the Digital Services Coordinator of establishment did not take the necessaryany investigatory or enforcement measures, pursuant to the request of the Commission referred to in Article 45(7), upon the expiry of the time period set in that request; - (b) is suspected of having infringed any of the provisions of this Regulation and the Digital Services Coordinator of establishment requested the Commission to intervene in accordance with Article 46(2), upon the reception of that request; - (c) has been found to have infringed any of the provisions of Section 4 of Chapter III, upon the expiry of the relevant time periods for the communication referred to in Article 50(4). - Where the Commission decides to initiate proceedings pursuant to paragraph 1, it shall notify all Digital Services Coordinators, the Board and the provider of the very large online platform concerned.
+- The Commission, acting either upon the Board's recommendation or on its own initiative after consulting the Board, may initiate proceedings in view of the possible adoption of decisions pursuant to Articles 58 and 59 in respect of the relevant conduct by the provider of the very large online platform or of the very large online search engine that: - (a) is suspected of having infringed any of the provisions of this Regulation and the Digital Services Coordinator of establishment did not take the necessaryany investigatory or enforcement measures, pursuant to the request of the Commission referred to in Article 45(7), upon the expiry of the time period set in that request; - (b) is suspected of having infringed any of the provisions of this Regulation and the Digital Services Coordinator of establishment or the Board requested the Commission to intervene in accordance with Article 46b(2), upon the reception of that request;

+(ba) is suspected of having infringed any of the provisions of Section 4 of Chapter III of this Regulation and no decision has been adopted by the Digital Services Coordinator of establishment within the recommended deadline pursuant to the second subparagraph of Article 50(1);

+- (c) has been found to have infringed any of the provisions of Section 4 of Chapter III, upon the expiry of the relevant time periods for the communication referred to in Article 50(4). - Where the Commission decides to initiate proceedings pursuant to paragraph 1, it shall notify all Digital Services Coordinators, the Board and the provider of the very large online platform or of a very large online search engine concerned.

-As regards points (a) and (b) of paragraph 1, pPursuant to that notification, the Digital Services Coordinator of establishment concerned shall no longer be entitled to take any investigatory or enforcement measures in respect of the relevant conduct by the provider of the very large online platform concerned, without prejudice to Article 66 or any other measures that it, may take at the request of the Commission.
-The Commission shall inform the Digital Services Coordinator of establishment of its preliminary findings pursuant to Article 63(1).
+As regards points (a) and (b) of paragraph 1, pPursuant to that notification, the Digital Services Coordinator of establishment concerned shall no longer be entitled to take any investigatory or enforcement measures in respect of the relevant conduct by the provider of the very large online platform or of the very large online search engine concerned, without prejudice to Article 66 or any other measures that it3 may take at the request of the Commission.
+The Commission shall inform the Digital Services Coordinator of establishment of its intention to exercise the powers referred to in Articles 52 to 57 and of its preliminary findings pursuant to Article 63(1).

-- 3. The Digital Services Coordinator referred to in Articles 45(7), 46(2) and 50(1), as applicable, shall, without undue delay upon being informed, transmit to the Commission: - (a) any information that that Digital Services Coordinator exchanged relating to the infringement or the suspected infringement, as applicable, with the Board and with the provider of the very large online platform concerned; - (b) the case file of that Digital Services Coordinator relating to the infringement or the suspected infringement, as applicable; - (c) any other information in the possession of that Digital Services Coordinator that may be relevant to the proceedings initiated by the Commission. - 4.
-The Board, and the Digital Services Coordinators making the request referred to in Article 45(1), shall, without undue delay upon being informed, transmit to the Commission any information in their possession that may be relevant to the proceedings initiated by the Commission.
+- 3. The Digital Services Coordinator of establishment, referred to in Articles 45(7), 46(2) and 50(1), as applicable, shall, without undue delay upon being informed, transmit to the Commission: - (a) any information that that Digital Services Coordinator, and any other competent authority in that Member State where applicable, exchanged relating to the infringement or the suspected infringement, as applicable, with the Board and with the provider of the very large online platform or of the very large online search engine concerned; - (b) the case file of that Digital Services Coordinator, and of any other competent authority in that Member State where applicable, relating to the infringement or the suspected infringement, as applicable; - (c) any other information in the possession of that Digital Services Coordinator, and of any other competent authority in that Member State where applicable, that may be relevant to the proceedings initiated by the Commission. - 4.
+The Board, and the Digital Services Coordinators making the request referred to in Article 45(1) and 46(3), shall, without undue delay upon being informed, transmit to the Commission any information in their possession, or in the possession of any other competent authority in that Member State, that may be relevant to the proceedings initiated by the Commission.